Duck Camp

 2. Second Warning

-When a rule is broken for a fourth time in one day, a behavior report will be sent home.
+• When a rule is broken for a third time in one day, a behavior report will be made via email, phone, or an in-person discussion.
 This report ensures that parent(s)/guardian(s) know their camper’s behavior.
 The report will indicate which rule(s) the camper broke.
-The parent/legal guardian should sign it before the participant is allowed to return to camp.

-After THREE behavior reports have been issued, the camper will be terminated from the camp programs for the remainder of the camp season.
-In addition, no refund will be awarded.
+Following the issuance of a THIRD behavior report, the camper will be terminated from the camp programs for the remainder of the camp season.
+In addition, Refunds will not be issued to campers who are dismissed due to behavior.

 Immediate Dismissal

-Bullying or intentional violence of any kind (physical, emotional, or verbal abuse/violence) is not tolerated at RWC.
+Bullying or intentional violence of any kind (physical, emotional, or verbal abuse/violence) is not tolerated at Ripley.
 Our staff reserves the right to dismiss a camper whose behavior harms their safety or others, bypassing the above disciplinary steps.
+Refunds will not be issued to campers who are dismissed due to behavior.

 Immediate Dismissal Examples (but are not limited to):